-The best answer to that question is if you can’t work because of a disability, then don’t try to work.
+The best answer to that question is if you can’t work due to illness, then don’t try to work.
 Obviously, not working means you have no money to pay the bills.
 Most people quickly run out of savings.
 Then, they want to attempt a part-time job or even work one day a week.
 However, whenever you work, the SSA is going to see that “work attempt” as evidence that perhaps, despite your disability, you could work.

-Despite their disabling impairments, some people do try to work.
+Despite their illness, some people do try to work.
 If the work attempt is less than six months and ends due to your disability, then the SSA may find that your attempt at work is an “unsuccessful work attempt” or, for short, a “UWA.”

 AN UNSUCCESSFUL WORK ATTEMPT MUST MEET CERTAIN CRITERIA

 Social Security disability law requires that your disabling impairments cause an inability to work at substantial gainful activity (SGA) for at least 12 months or more.
-However, SSA regulations permit an individual to work for six months or less, in spite of the impairment, even within the initial 12-month period of disability.
+However, SSA rules permit an individual to work for six months or less, in spite of their medical or physical condition, even within the initial 12 month period of disability.

 On November 16, 2016, the SSA issued 20 CFR 404.1574(c).
-That regulation states that a claimant can be found disabled for the required minimum of 12 months in a case in which the worker is off work for 30 days or more, then attempts to return to work for up to six months or less, at which point the same health impairment forces the claimant to stop work again for an indefinite period.
+That law states that an invididual can be found disabled for the required minimum of 12 months in a case in which the worker is off work for 30 days or more, then attempts to return to work for up to six months or less.
+At which point the same health condition forces the claimant to stop work again for an indefinite period.
 That is a long sentence.
 But, this post explains what the regulation means.

-If you are performing substantial gainful work activity or you work for a period of time during which you are claiming disability, then it is important to determine whether your work is an unsuccessful work attempt (UWA) under the provisions of SSA’s law.
+If you are performing substantial gainful work activity or you work for a period of time during which you are stating your deserve benefits, then it is important to know whether your work is an unsuccessful work attempt (UWA) under the provisions of SSA’s law.

 HOW DOES SSA DEFINE THE “UWA” OR UNSUCCESSFUL WORK ATTEMPT?

-The UWA concept is designed to provide an equitable means, in making SGA determinations, to disregard relatively brief work attempts that do not demonstrate the ability of the claimant to sustain SGA.
+The UWA concept is designed to provide an equitable means, in making SGA determinations, to disregard relatively brief work attempts that do not show the ability of the claimant to sustain SGA.

 SSA’s regulations state: “We generally consider work that you are forced to stop or to reduce below the substantial gainful activity level after a short time because of your impairment to be an unsuccessful work attempt.
 Your earnings from an unsuccessful work attempt will not show that you are able to do substantial gainful activity.”